SumoLogic/sumologic-documentation/docs/manage/collection/upgrade-collectors.md

 ![Upgrade collectors](/img/collector/upgrade-collectors-icon.png)

 :::important
 The user interface will show up to 50 Collectors at a time.
 After upgrading one or more Collectors you can close and reopen the 'Upgrade Collectors' window to display other upgradable Collectors.
-You may consider conducting upgrades with the [Collector Management API] (../../APIs/Collector-Management-API/Upgrade-or-Downgrade-Collectors-Using-the-API.md).
+You may consider conducting upgrades with the [Collector Management API](/docs/api/collectors#Upgrade-or-Downgrade-Collectors-Using-the-API).
 :::

 ### Upgrade collectors to the latest build